 Other Surgical Procedures

 Surgical procedures such as scalp flaps, hair lift, and scalp expansion are dangerous.
 It’s best to avoid these procedures and only consider them as a last option when all else has failed.
-Surgery is often advertised as the only hair loss cure by some in the medical world but this is far from the truth.
+Surgery is not the only hair loss cure as there are natural alternatives to regrow your hair.

 How to Regrow Hair Naturally